finnthedawg/ml_svm/README.md

   <img width="350"  src="./figures/3visual2.png">
 </p>

-To find the correct parameters, we searched over the follow parameter space on the training data set.
-To do this, we used the Sklearn GridSearchCV which uses a k-folds splitting of the training data set.
+To find the correct parameters, I searched over the follow parameter space on the training data set.
+To do this, I called the Sklearn GridSearchCV() which uses a k-folds splitting of the training data set in order to train on the cross product of the parameter space.

 ```
 kernel : 'rbf'